 Once you have assessed the potential risks posed to your mobile workforce, you should consider the key stakeholders themselves.
-Another simple, yet powerful way to identify if your organisation requires a lone worker solution is to liaise with your employees.
+Another simple, yet powerful way to identify if your organization requires a lone worker solution is to liaise with your employees.

 Have you received any reports of employees feeling uncomfortable or unsafe while working alone?